Chemical Engineering Course Outline

 - mathematical methods – mathematics

-You also take laboratory classes on fluid mechanics and undertake regular assessed project work.
+You also take laboratory classes and undertake regular assessed project work.
 Towards the end of the year, you perform the mechanical design of an item of process equipment such as a heat exchanger.

 Year 3 (Part IIA)